sul-dlss-deprecated/mirador_sul/personas/index.md

 ##Share/Exchange Annotation Layers
   **person:** Rowan Dorin, Assistant Professor of History, focus on Medieval Europe

-  **need:** Save the annotations generated within his own class so that he and his TAs can use/edit/build upon those annotations from year to year and share with others.
+  **need:** "Save the annotations generated within his own class so that he and his TAs can use/edit/build upon those annotations from year to year and share with others."

-  **notes:** Rowan already uses Mirador and loves it.
+  **notes:** "Rowan already uses Mirador and loves it.
 He imagines instructors sharing annotations on image collections to support teaching.
-He wants to be able to see how other instructors have used the material he is interested in.
+He wants to be able to see how other instructors have used the material he is interested in."

+  **discovery:** When Rowan finds a collection he likes, he want to be able to access those images in context at the home institution.
+He wants to link back out of Mirador to the place from whence the IIIF logo was dragged.

 ##Build a Collection for Use in an Online Learning Environment
   **person:** Marisa Galvez, Associate Professor of French and, by courtesy, of German Studies

-  **notes:** This interview is incomplete.
+  **notes:** "This interview is incomplete.
 Marisa has already used Mirador for teaching with support from Ben.
-In this case we are anticipating need to easily incorporate a collection into Lacuna, Coursera, etc.
+In this case we are anticipating need to easily incorporate a collection into Lacuna, Coursera, etc."

+  **pedagogy:** "Marisa will be using collections of images that she has gathered.
+She wants the students to be able to access the metadata for the image/page/object.
+Currently, the metadata fields that appear in the "i" info panel (for SDR objects) seem somewhat arbitrary and not terribly helpful for students.
+There is a "logo" which is just the SUL rosette.
+What would a scholar use that for?
+There is a link to the mods/xml page for the purl rather than a link to the purl page itself.
+The "Rights" information is inconsistent with what appears on the purl page."